 You can report a problem or initiate a dispute, or respond to a dispute raised by another user in the Resolution Centre, where you can also find help on how to use the Resolution Centre.
-See sections 11, 12 and 13 of the User Agreement for more information.
+See the section Resolving Problems in the user agreement for more information about problems relating to the Service.
+See the sections on PayPal Buyer Protection and PayPal Seller Protection in the user agreement for more information about resolving disputes with other users via PayPal.